by Nancy Armitage

 A lovely romantic atmosphere in the room was created by candlelight & nude figurines.
 The fireplace was on the west side of the room with a blue & ormolu mounted mantle clock with miniatures (Louis XV) & 2 3-light candelabra, of blue & gold Bronze (on mantle).
 At the base of the fireplace was a pair of gold bronze Louis XVI ormolu mounted andirons-female figures & cupids.

-Mr. & Mrs. Huntington had live-in secretaries; they worked on “entertainments” for the Huntington.
-Making party invitations, designing luncheon & dinner menus, & the Huntington’s letter writing correspondence also.
-Mr. Huntington’s private secretary was George Hapgood, nicknamed “Happy” (per Head butler, Alfonso Gomez).
-Mrs. Huntington’s private secretary was Miss Caroline “Carrie” M. Campbell.
+Mr. & Mrs. H.E.
+Huntington had live-in secretaries; they worked on “entertainments” for the Huntingtons.
+Each week and month, making party invitations, and designing luncheon & dinner menus, & the Huntington’s letter writing correspondence, also.
+By 1918, Mr. Huntington’s private secretary was George Hapgood, nicknamed “Happy” (per Head butler, Alfonso Gomez).
+Mrs. Arabella Huntington’s private secretary was Miss Caroline “Carrie” M. Campbell.
 The lovely French Louis VI write table with elaborate inlaid top (picture and described below), might have been used by Mrs. Huntington or her social secretary, Miss Campbell.

-In the Large Drawing Room, there were many writing tables & marble topped furniture pieces of Louis XVI, which they may have used such as: Louis XVI secretaire by Carlin 52 1/2″ high, white marble top 15″ x 35″; Louis XVI Commode by Carlin 39″ high with white marble top 56″x 24″; Louis XVI commode by Riesender mottled marble-top 55″ x 23″ x 34″ high; Louis VI writing table with gold bronze mounted elaborate inlaid top 16″x 31″ x28″ high.
-The Huntingtons other activities beside letter writing were playing cards, dominos, reading, & after-dinner music.
+In the Large Drawing-Room, there were many writing tables & marble topped furniture pieces of Louis XVI, which they may have used such as: Louis XVI secretaire by Carlin 52 1/2″ high, white marble top 15″ x 35″; Louis XVI Commode by Carlin 39″ high with white marble top 56″x 24″; Louis XVI commode by Riesender mottled marble-top 55″ x 23″ x 34″ high; Louis VI writing table with gold bronze mounted elaborate inlaid top 16″x 31″ x28″ high.
+The Huntingtons and house guests other activities beside letter writing were playing cards, dominos, reading, & after-dinner music.

 Mrs. Arabella Huntington Large Spring Luncheon Tea (May 1920)

 A prized piece & probably often used was a large silver French tea set valued at $1,250.00 in 1927.
-This tea set with a large tray with handles, kettle & stand, teapot, coffee pot, sugar bowl & cover, cream pitcher, milk pitcher, slop bowl, & tea caddy (holds the loose tea).
+This silver tea set with on a large tray with handles, a kettle & a stand, the teapot, a coffee pot, sugar bowl & cover, cream pitcher, milk pitcher, slop bowl, & tea caddy with silver lid (holds the loose tea).

 The Huntingtons had a large number of porcelain fine bone china “Breakfast sets” (for tea & coffee).
+These were for the house guest, to have coffee or tea in their rooms early in the morning for “tea or coffee & toast”.
 They were used in numerous rooms in the Huntington Mansion.
 A large number of these tea or coffee sets were used by Huntington’s house guests.
 In the morning, Mr. Huntington & Mr. Hapgood (his social secretary) might be doing some business in his “office” (Small Library), asking for a cup of coffee or tea.
-Mrs. Huntington could have been upstairs in her boudoir, drinking coffee & looking over daily menus while getting dressed for the day.
-Miss Campbell (Mrs. Huntington social secretary) could have been sipping on coffee while preparing to make a Automobile Picnic.
+Mrs. Arabella Huntington could have been upstairs in her boudoir, drinking coffee & looking over daily luncheon or dinner menus while getting dressed for the day.
+Miss Caroline Campbell (Mrs. Huntington social secretary & friend) could have been sipping on coffee while preparing to make a Automobile Picnic.

-The Huntington & their houseguests often went for automobile rides.
+The Huntingtons & their houseguests often went for automobile rides.
 They would ride around their San Marino ranch property & around Long Beach, Los Angeles, Santa Monica & Malibu.
-Sir Joseph Duveen as a houseguest & Huntington’s house decorator with Mrs. Huntington could have been in the Large Drawing Room with fabrics, objects, & color swatches, drinking English tea.
-Carrie & Burke Holladay (HEH’s sister) before 1916 were house quests at the Huntington Mansion for a month at a time.
+Joseph Duveen was a houseguest & Huntington’s house decorator with Mrs. Huntington could have been in the Large Drawing-Room with French fabrics, objects d’art, & color swatches for furniture, drinking English tea.
+Carrie & Burke Holladay (HEH’s sister) before 1916 were house quests at the Huntington Mansion, for a month at a time.
 They could have been upstairs in the Guest Sitting Room enjoying a cup of coffee, while looking out the window at Santa Catalina Island in the a distance.
-Maybe Princess Clara Hatzfeldt & entourage in the Huntington Guest Cottage having a cup of tea in the Large Hall.
+Maybe Princess Clara Hatzfeldt & entourage housed in the Huntington Guest Cottage having a cup of tea in the Large Hall.

-Before June 23, 1925, Mr. Huntington received a letter from a librarian, she didn’t have a proper “Letter of Introduction”.
-But she inquired to met with him & visit the “Blue Boy”, which was located at the time in the Large Drawing Room.
+Before June 23, 1925, Mr. H.E.
+Huntington received a letter from a librarian, she didn’t have a proper “Letter of Introduction”.
+But she inquired to met with him & visit the “Blue Boy”, which was located at the time in the Large Drawing-Room.
 Mr. Hapgood (HEH’s social secy.) wrote her back.
 His letter is as followed “June 23, 1925 Mrs. Cora Case Porter Manhattan Place Los Angeles. “….he [Mr. Huntington] will be glad to have you see them if you can come Friday afternoon, the 26th at 2:30 in the afternoon.
 He will be glad to have your friend accompany you.
 Yours truly, _____Sec.
 “Document: HEH Coll.
-MS Box 176 Correspondence
+MS Box 176 Correspondence The San Marino Ranch/ Huntington Library is especially beautiful in the afternoons in any season.

 “When the guests are assembled in the Drawing-Room, if the company be large, the host or hostess can quietly intimate to the gentlemen what ladies they will respectively accompany to the Dining Room [arm & arm].
 After a few moments of conversation & introductions, the dinner is to be announced [by the Butler], when the host should offer his arm to the lady Guest of Honor, the hostess taking the arm of the gentlemen Guest of Honor, & now the host leading the way, all should follow, the hostess, with her escort, being the last to leave the Drawing-Room.
 They should find their places at table with as little confusion as possible, not sitting down until the hostess is seated.